 Cleopatra: Beyond the Myth by Michel Chauveau, translated by David Lorton.
-Shows how the lack of sources (as well as Cleopatra's own attempts to mythologize her reign) has allowed romantic legends to flourish.
-The author disputes the claims of other biographers and points out biases in the accounts of Roman historians.
+Lack of sources has allowed legends about Cleopatra to flourish.
+The author disputes the claims of other biographers.

 Cleopatra the Great: The Woman Behind the Legend by Joann Fletcher.
 Reveals Cleopatra as a brilliant politician and scholar, and describes her banquets, library, goddess outfits, beauty regimes, and hairstyles.